kozit/KsIL/Specification.md

 Description: If the previous conditional test result was true jump to the position specified.

-Parameters: position (4B, in position of execution)
+Parameters: position (4 Bytes, in position of execution)

 ## Jump If False
 Bytecode: 0x43